-YES NO 1.
-Can you walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions? \bigcirc 2.
-Can you walk unassisted on and over uneven surfaces? \bigcirc 3.
-Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? \circ 1.
-Can you walk at a steady pace and no less than 1km every 15 - 20 minutes unassisted? $\bigcirc \bigcirc$

-6. Can you follow and remember tour instructions and meet punctually at designated times and places?

-Can you organise, manage and carry your own luggage?
+1. Can you walk and stand unassisted for at least 2-3 hours a day in hot, humid conditions? \bigcirc 0 2.
+Can you walk unassisted on and over uneven surfaces? \bigcirc \bigcirc 3.
+Can you climb at least 3 flights of stairs and/or walk up and down steep slopes unassisted? Ō Õ 4.
+Can you walk at a steady pace and no less than 1km every 15 - 20 minutes unassisted? \bigcirc 0 5.
+Can you organise, manage and carry your own luggage? \bigcirc \bigcirc 6.
+Can you follow and remember tour instructions and meet punctually at designated times and places?
+0 0 7.
+Can you administer your own medication? \bigcirc 0 8.
+Do you have impaired vision or hearing which may \bigcirc \bigcirc impact your capacity to participate on this tour?